 Your doctor may order this test if you have:

-This test is especially useful in determining if nutrient absorption problems are due to a disease of the intestines or a disease of the pancreas.
+This test is primarily used to determe if nutrient absorption problems are due to a disease of the intestines.

 A normal result depends on how much D-xylose is given.
 Usually the test results are either positive or negative.
 A positive result means that D-xylose is found in the blood or urine and is therefore being absorbed by the intestines.